MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 2024 October 6th: Minor updates/finishing current modulator returns.
 - UPDATE 2024 October 8th: Oh yes, I could not at this moment figure out how to else prevent lua code from using non existent variable than making them exist with that little "Request 1st Preset" button.
 So please, keep that on while closing the panel or use it at the beginning always, but disable it later.

-"YAMAHA A4000 SAMPLER MANIPULATOR.bpanelz" is now at current final state and wont likely to be edited soon again.
+"YAMAHA A4000 SAMPLER MANIPULATOR.bpanelz & YAMAHA A5000 SAMPLER MANIPULATOR.bpanelz"
 - Update 2024 22th April 04:25 GMT: FIXED file handling bugs and removed PC hanging os.time function.
 - NOTE!: After experimenting with midi dumps you must send all data in this order back to A4000:
 "wavedata" - "sample bulk" - "sample bank dump" - "Program dump".